The threat is coming from inside the house: how to spot and prevent insider threat

-However, it can quickly become somewhat of a reality for CIOs who ignore the notoriously hard- to-detect security risks that might originate from within their organizations.
-In this article, we’ll explore who risky insiders are and why they’re one of businesses’ biggest cyber liabilities, as well as how to detect insider threats and safeguard company data assets against associated data breaches.
+In this article, we’ll explore who risky insiders are and how they can turn into cyber liabilities, as well as how to detect insider threats and safeguard company data against associated data breaches.

 What is an insider threat – and who is an insider attacker?

-Who counts as an insider, you wonder?
+Who counts as an insider?
 Anyone who has or used to have authorized access to or knowledge of a business’s resources, whether it’s personnel, facilities, data, equipment, networks, or systems.
-They might be people who are trusted by an organization, CISA explains, such as employees, and are granted access to sensitive information.
+They might be people who are trusted by an organization, such as employees, and are granted access to sensitive information, CISA explains.
 Other examples include individuals who:

 Insider threats come in all shapes and sizes, but most of them fall into two major categories: intentional and unintentional threats.